hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + the probability of generating that hidden state times the probability of generating $\mathbf{v}$ given that already generated that hidden state
     + a causal model factor analysis; e.g., a causal model using continuous variables
     + probably the most natural way to generate data
-    + generative model: a causal model like this
+    + generative model: a causal model alike
     + each hidden state is an "explanation" of $\mathbf{v}$

     \[ p(\mathbf{v}) = \sum_{\mathbf{h}} p(\mathbf{h}) p(\mathbf{v}|\mathbf{h}) \]